kogosoftwarellc/open-api/packages/express-openapi/README.md

 When an error occurs in your API's handlers, it'll be passed to this middleware.
 The rest of your app is unaffected.

+**Note:** 4 arguments (no more, no less) must be defined in your errorMiddleware function.
+Otherwise the function will be silently ignored.

 ```javascript
 openapi.initialize({
   apiDoc: require('v3-api-doc'),